Hundreds of thousands march in Hong Kong to protest China extradition bill

 Police had yet to issue their own estimate of the protest size.
 But as tens of thousands reached the Legislative Council in the Admiralty business district, the starting point in Victoria Park was crowded with thousands more still waiting to join the march.

+Some carried yellow umbrellas – a symbol of the pro-democracy Occupy protests that choked key city streets for 79 days in 2014.

-Streets were packed along the route; Reuters witnesses at various key points estimated the crowd at several hundred thousand strong.
+Streets were packed along the route.
+Reuters witnesses at various key points estimated the crowd at several hundred thousand.

-Chants of “no China extradition, no evil law” echoed through the highrise city streets, while other marchers called for Hong Lam and other senior officials to step down.
+Chants of “No China extradition, no evil law” echoed through the city streets, while other marchers called for Lam and other senior officials to step down.

-Debates will start in Hong Kong’s Legislative Council on Wednesday on the amendments to the Fugitive Offenders Ordinance.
+Debates will start in the council on Wednesday on the amendments to the Fugitive Offenders Ordinance.
 The bill could be passed into law by the end of June.

 Lam has tweaked the amendments but refused to pull the bill, saying it is vital to plug a long-standing “loophole”.